joshkunz/ashuffle/readme.md

 ## help text

 ```
-usage: ashuffle -h -n { ..opts.. } [-e PATTERN ...] [-o NUMBER] [-f FILENAME]
+usage: ashuffle [-h] [-n] [-e PATTERN ...] [-o NUMBER] [-f FILENAME] [-q NUMBER]

 Optional Arguments:
+   -h,-?,--help      Display this help message.
    -e,--exclude      Specify things to remove from shuffle (think blacklist).
-   -o,--only      Instead of continuously adding songs, just add 'NUMBER'
-                  songs and then exit.
-   -h,-?,--help   Display this help message.
-   -f,--file      Use MPD URI's found in 'file' instead of using the entire MPD
+   -f,--file         Use MPD URI's found in 'file' instead of using the entire
-                  library.
-You can supply `-` instead of a filename to retrive
+                     MPD library.
+You can supply `-` instead of a filename to
-                  URI's from standard in.
-This can be used to pipe song URI's
+                     retrive URI's from standard in.
+This can be used to pipe
-                  from another program into ashuffle.
+                     song URI's from another program into ashuffle.
+   --host            Specify a hostname or IP address to connect to.
+Defaults
+                     to `localhost`.
-   -n,--nocheck   When reading URIs from a file, don't check to ensure that
+   -n,--no-check     When reading URIs from a file, don't check to ensure that
                      the URIs match the given exclude rules.
 This option is most
                      helpful when shuffling songs with -f, that aren't in the
                      MPD library.
+   -o,--only         Instead of continuously adding songs, just add 'NUMBER'
+                     songs and then exit.
+   -p,--port         Specify a port number to connect to.
+Defaults to `6600`.
-   --queue_buffer Specify to keep a buffer of `n` songs queued after the
+   -q,--queue-buffer Specify to keep a buffer of `n` songs queued after the
                      currently playing song.
 This is to support MPD features
                      like crossfade that don't work if there are no more
                      songs in the queue.
-   --host         Specify a hostname or IP address to connect to.
-Defaults to
-                  to `localhost`.
-   -p,--port      Specify a port number to connect to.
-Defaults to `6600`.
 See included `readme.md` file for PATTERN syntax.
 ```